 Common sources of bromine include:

-- Brominated fire retardants (found in some carpet padding, mattresses, and electronics)
+- Brominated fire retardants (found in some carpet padding, mattresses, cars, and electronics)

 - Insecticides and pesticides, especially methyl bromide, used primarily on strawberries